racerxr650r/avrOS/README.md

     ```console
     make flash
     ```

+    The default programmer defined in the makefile is the Atmel ICE.

 These instructions are similar for Fedora and MacOS.
 You'll need to use the appropiate package manager